I Got a DMCA Notice, Should I Worry?

 Copyright claim, DMCA takedown, and copyright notice—figuring out proper terminology for your troubles with copyright laws can become exhausting easily.

-DMCA notices are a legal tool for the protection of the copyright owner’s exclusive rights to sell, distribute, and publicly show their content.
+DMCA notices are a tool for the protection of the copyright owner’s exclusive rights to sell, distribute, and publicly show their content.

 Whenever a copyright owner notices unauthorized use of their works, they have the right to send a DMCA takedown notice requesting the cessation of infringement.
 In most cases, authors send a takedown notice to internet service providers (ISPs) who notify their infringing customers.
 Authors can also choose to send their DMCA notices to website owners directly.